Reduati/AutoWin/readme.md

 |T1027|[Obfuscated Files or Information](https://github.com/Reduati/AutoWin/tree/master/Techniques/T1027)|
 |T1036-004|[RDP](https://github.com/Reduati/AutoWin/tree/master/Techniques/T1036-004)|

 [!]
 Techniques with the "000" suffix are modules that contains multiple subtechniques as execution methods.
-Modules without any sort of suffix are singular execution method techniques that do not contain any technique.
+Modules without any sort of suffix are singular execution method techniques that do not contain any subtechnique.

 ## Usage